Access Tokens

 Organization Tokens

-- Created by organization admins
+- Created by organization members

 - Ideal for CI/CD pipelines and shared access